 Certainly, every organization is unique, along with the impact COVID-19 has had on their operations.
 As any PR and marketing professional knows though, being proactive in addressing the issues – and potentially opportunities – that have arisen in recent months will pay dividends down the road.

 There are more insights from our survey than we could cover in a single blog post.
-If you’d like to receive a full copy of our COVID-19 PR & Marketing Survey Results Report once it’s released, please enter your email address below.
+If you’d like to see the full results from our survey visit the COVID-19 PR & Marketing Survey Results Report page.